Spot test (lichen): Performing spot tests

 Spot tests are performed by placing a small amount of the desired reagent on the portion of the lichen to be tested.
 Often, both the cortex and medulla of the lichen are tested, and at times it is useful to test other structures such as soralia.
 One method is to draw up a small amount of the chemical into a glass capillary and touch it to the lichen thallus; a small paint brush is also used for this purpose.
 Reactions are best visualised with a hand lens or a stereo microscope.
 A razor blade may be used to remove the cortex and access the medulla.
 Alternatively, the solution can be applied to lichen features that lack a cortex or that leave the medulla exposed, such as soralia, pseudocyphellae, or the underside of squamules.

-In a variation of this technique, suggested by Swedish chemist Johan Santesson, a piece of filter paper is used to try to make the colour reaction more readily observable.
+In a variation of this technique, suggested by the Swedish chemist Johan Santesson, a piece of filter paper is used to try to make the colour reaction more readily observable.
 The lichen fragment is pressed on the paper, and lichen substances are extracted with 10–20 drops of acetone.
 After evaporating the acetone, the lichen substances are left on the paper in a ring around the lichen fragment.
 The filter paper can then be spot tested in the usual way.
 In cases where the results of a spot test on the thallus are uncertain, it is possible to squash a thin section of the tissue on a microscope slide in a minimal amount of water and reagent under a cover slip.
 A colour change is visible under a low-power microscope objective, or when the slide placed against a white background.
 This technique is useful when testing lichens with dark pigments, such as Bryoria.